 The word “civilization” really got to me.
 Where the fuck was I anyway?
-I thought I was in California...surfers and stoners and the hippies that never came back down to the rest of us.
-Would I encounter people who were NOT civilized?
+I thought I was in California...with harmless surfers and stoners and the hippies that never came back down from the aid trips of Ginsburg and beatniks.
+Would I encounter people who were not civilized?
 I kept riding.
 The wind seemed to grow in intensity as the daylight faded completely into blackness.
-While the 1300 lumens light on my bike illuminated everything directly in front of me, I still felt like a pilot fish alone in the midst of a black ocean.
+While the 1300 lumens light on my bike illuminated everything directly in front of me, I still felt like a pilot fish alone in the midst of an opaque ocean.
 The anxiety of having something go wrong with the bike—even something as simple as having to change a flat in this darkness—was distracting me like a splinter.
-Suddenly, up ahead, I saw holiday lights decorating a structure which, upon passing, I realized was a large barn with a little seating area next to it.
+Unanticipatedly, I saw holiday lights up ahead that were decorating a structure which, upon passing, I realized was a large barn with a little seating area next to it.
 The seating area was also lit up by hanging lamps.
 Written on a sign was “PIE SISTERS” and “12 pm to 6 pm.”
 Five minutes after passing it, I decided I should go back and bed down there for the night.
 I’d ridden a little over 80 miles, and while I had the energy for more, the math in my head told me I wouldn’t reach “civilization” for another 40 minutes.

 Suddenly, despite the exhaustion, I found myself completely alert.
-Anyone who has partied too hard in their life is familiar with this feeling: when you’re just staring at your friends, eyes as wide as the sun that’s been rising for hours already..exhausted but unable to rest.
-It was about 11 pm or so when I last checked the time and I eventually drifted off.
-I’d been in there for two hours already.
+Anyone who has partied too hard in their life is familiar with this feeling: when you’re just staring at your friends, eyes as wide as the sun that’s been rising for hours already...exhausted but unable to rest.
+That's how I felt...at 9 pm.
+It was about 11 pm or so when I last checked the time before I eventually drifted off.

 At 2 am, I woke up from a shiver so strong it felt like my back had broken.
 It was like a current from a live wire.
 I was in a state of borderline panic and was shaking uncontrollably.
 As information made its way to my brain, I realized I was soaked, terribly cold, and the inside of the bivy was also completely lined with condensation.
 I checked the temperature and saw that it was 42 degrees.
 “Ok,” I thought.
 “You won’t freeze to death.”
 I told myself this a few times in an effort to calm down.
-“You might get pneumonia though.”
-I have two assholes by the way; my brain is the second one..
+“You might get pneumonia though...”
+My brain folks, the part time ally.
 I started to put a plan together.
 “You’re gonna get out.
-You’re gonnad o pushups to warm up.
+You’re gonna do pushups to warm up.
 You’re gonna change.
 You’ve got dry clothes.
 Put on the long sleeve base layer, then the wet short sleeve base layer over that, and then on top of that, your windproof jacket, and your jeans, and both pairs of socks.”

 I was so cold I could barely move but somehow completed the plan.
 I got back into the bivy, which certainly provided relief from the bone-chilling wind, but I was still pretty fucking cold and, frankly, irritated.
 “WHY MEEE?!?!”
 I think it took almost another two hours to fall asleep again around 4 am.

 At 5 am, I woke up in the exact same state as I had at 2 am.
 But there was nothing to do except suffer and wait for the sun to rise, which of course had to come up over an entire fucking mountain range before any direct light hit me.
-This was further delayed by the tree line, and so, finally at about 6:30 am or so, the first rays began coming down and I emerged simultaneously triumphant and defeated.
+This was further delayed by a tree line and so finally at about 6:30 am or so, the first rays began coming down and I emerged simultaneously triumphant and defeated.

 I sat in my underwear in a patch of sunlight after laying out all my clothes to dry, and since the east coast was three hours ahead, I called my friend Caitlin back in Maryland to tell her how unsuccessful the first night was.
 “I wanna come home,” I whined.
 “Oh my GOD, George!
 It’s only the second day and you already wanna quit?!?
-HOW ARE YOU NOT PREPARED FOR THIS?!”
+YOU ARE NOT PREPARED FOR THIS!!”
 I somewhat regretted calling her.

 I needed encouragement, not reminders of why I was going to fail.
-As always, when I have nowhere to turn, I look inside and remind myself of every other time I felt like everything was going wrong and how fucked I was, and how, somehow, I made it and that’s where I was now: Ready to fail again.
-I packed up and rode on.
+As always, when I have nowhere to turn I look inside myself and reflected on every other time I felt like everything was going wrong and how fucked I was.
+But somehow, I made it and that’s where I was now: ready to bounce off a failure of an evening.